-- EMGT 320Emergency Operations/Incident Management (NIMS) 3 Credit Hours This course will introduce students to emergency operations and the National Incident Management System (NIMS).
+EMGT 320 Emergency Operations/Incident Management (NIMS) - 3 Credit HoursEven Year Spring

+This course will introduce students to emergency operations and the National Incident Management System (NIMS).
 The course will further show students how NIMS serves as the nationwide framework for responding to disasters and emergencies.
-This framework is for state, local and tribal government and the private sector, for working together to prevent or respond to threats and incidents regardless of cause, size or complexity.EMGT 350/ CRIM 350Multiculturalism in Public Safety 3 Credit Hours marginalized groups and expands understanding of how different groups are impacted by - CRIM 350 This course focuses on marginalized groups and expands understanding of how different groups are impacted by public safety organizations.
+This framework is for state, local and tribal government and the private sector, for working together to prevent or respond to threats and incidents regardless of cause, size or complexity.

+EMGT 350/ CRIM 350 public safety organizations.
 Through the lens of victimization, offending, employment, issues of cross-cultural communication, cultural awareness and multicultural representation in the public service/ public safety sectors will be examined.